oracle-livelabs/security/data-safe/generate-alerts/generate-alerts.md

     ![Two target-policy associations for your target database](images/two-target-policy-associations-for-target.png "Two target-policy associations for your target database")

-## Task 3: Perform activity on your target database to cause alerts in Oracle Data Safe
+## Task 3: Perform activity on your target database to generate alerts in Oracle Data Safe

 In this task, you perform activities on your target database in Database Actions to generate some audit data.
 First, purposely try to log in as the `ADMIN` user with incorrect passwords.
 Then, sign in and create a user account.